jjsarton/freifunk-on-a-pc/README.txt

-Freifunk-on-a-pc
+﻿Freifunk-on-a-pc

 This is a small footprint environment which allow using your Linux PC or notebook as Freifunk router or offloader.

 This allow using your system as normally and to provide Freifunk, or to develop and test some features or new components as for example batman-adv, alfred and so on.

 Inspecting the network traffic easy, you can launch wireshark within the network space and look at the traffic on te different devices.
-As root enter the name space with “ip netns exec <namespace> bash” and then launch wireshark with “su <user> -c wireshark &”.
+As root enter the name space with “ip netns exec <name space> bash” and then launch wireshark with “su <user> -c wireshark &”.

 The router / offloader run within a network name space and is therefor separated from the normal working space.
 Within the name space all services which are normally announced are unknown, utilities as avahi and so on have no access to the network interfaces pushed or creates within the network name space.